Rafi Blumenfeld: The Other Resumè

 Anecdotes, name-dropping, just so stories

 When I was 3 Danny Kaye visited Israel and my parents took me to the airport to see this idol of theirs getting off the plane.
 My mom tells that I stood at DK's feet vigorously pulling at his trousers and yelling (in Hebrew, of course) "I want to see Danny Kaye, I want to see Danny Kaye".
 The folklore then goes that he picked me up in his arms and gave me a big hug and a kiss.
-Since my parents did not possess a camera at the time and DK has already pegged out (namely, he is smelling the roses from underneath) so it is not too easy to confirm this story.
+Since my parents did not possess a camera at the time and DK is smelling the roses from underneath it is not too easy to confirm this story.

 At the ages of 16 and 17 I captured, for two years in a row, the Givataim regional championship in high jump.
 I later went on to set an all-time new record for a variation of the high jump competition at the pilot cadet course in the Israeli Defence Force (which never helped me in the flying business; I dropped from the course after excruciating 14 months).